t4sk/t4sk.github.io/video-scripts/gas.md

 the transaction will fail, and any changes to the state variables will be undone, but you still have to pay for the gas spent.

+247
 Let's see an example in Remix.
 Back in our contract, we have a function called `forever`.

+248
-This function will repeatedly increment the state variable, `i` without ever stopping.
+This function will increment the state variable, `i` without ever stopping.

+250
 However once all gas is consumed, this function will be aborted and the state variable `i` will be reset to the previous state before the transaction started.